 The North Sydney Local Strategic Planning Statement (LSPS) was exhibited from 4 July - 15 August 2019 and endorsed by Council on 25 November 2019.
+The Greater Sydney Commission endorsed the LSPS on 20 March 2020.
 The LSPS will guide future land use planning and development within North Sydney in response to the priorities and actions identified in the Greater Sydney Region Plan and North District Plan.